Pawelok35/GitJournal/README.md

 3. **Pomodoro Method (3×30 minutes)**: FThree focused sessions of 30 minutes each were completed, utilizing the Pomodoro technique to stay on task and maintain productivity.

 **Summary**: oday's work was primarily about expanding the functionality of the project with new features related to handling authors.
 This, combined with a review of previous knowledge, helped solidify understanding and ensure seamless integration of the new code.
 The Pomodoro Method (3×30 minutes) contributed to maintaining focus and efficient progress.

+## Day 9 - 2024-09-17

+1. **Strengthening code functionality**: Today's focus was on solidifying the understanding of previously implemented functionality.
+I revisited the code to ensure that the features related to tags and authors were working as expected.
+This included running the code, testing various scenarios, and refining the logic to ensure smooth functionality.

+2. **Reviewing previous material and taking notes**: I dedicated time to revising past concepts and making detailed notes on how each part of the code functions.
+This included going over the newly added author-handling functions and ensuring I had a clear understanding of how they integrate with the rest of the project.

+3. **Pomodoro Method (3×30 minutes)**: I applied the Pomodoro technique, completing three focused sessions of 30 minutes each.
+This helped maintain concentration while working through the material and improving the code.

+**Summary**: Today's session focused on reinforcing the functionality of the code and reviewing past lessons.
+The Pomodoro method (3×30 minutes) contributed to effective focus and productivity, ensuring a solid understanding of the project's key features.

 ...

 ## Key Learning Areas 🔐